weiserlab/ambuj/position.md

 # WEISER Group at National University of Singapore

-We are a group of students, engineers, and researchers interested in wireless, embedded systems, intelligence, sensing, and emerging technologies in real world (WEISER).
-We build **REAL** systems and  operate at the intersection of electronics, communication, and computer science.
+We are a group of students, engineers, and researchers interested in wireless, embedded systems, intelligence, sensing, and emerging technologies (WEISER).
+We build **REAL** systems and  commonly operate at the intersection of electronics, communication, and computer science.
 Hence, engineering systems is an important part of our activity.

-We are a wold-leading group with numerous awards, with group's scientific findings consistently published at leading venues, such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, ACM HotMobile, and ACM/IEEE IPSN.
+We are a wold-leading group with numerous awards, and group's scientific findings are consistently published at leading venues, such as ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
 We are well-funded, connected to other groups (like UC Berkeley via Lab 11), and corporations (such as NCS and previously with ABB).

-We are looking for students and scholars with a strong engineering background, ideally with experience in one or more of the following areas:
+We would like to work with students and scholars with a strong engineering background with experience in one or more of the following areas:

 * Embedded systems (such as programming microcontrollers and FPGAs)
 * Previous experience with interfacing sensors and actuators